People may have itchy spots and bumps, flushing, digestive upset, and sometimes bone pain or anaphylactic and anaphylactoid reactions.

 Some people have a genetic mutation that causes mastocytosis.
 What causes the disorder in others is sometimes unclear.

-Cutaneous mastocytosis: This form usually occurs in children.
+Cutaneous mastocytosis usually occurs in children.
 Occasionally, mast cells accumulate only as a single mass in the skin (mastocytoma), typically before age 6 months.
 More commonly, mast cells congregate in many areas of the skin, forming small reddish brown spots or bumps (called urticaria pigmentosa).
-Urticaria pigmentosa only rarely progresses to systemic mastocytosis in children but may do so more often in adults.
+Urticaria pigmentosa rarely progresses to systemic mastocytosis in children but may do so more often in adults.

-Systemic mastocytosis: This form usually occurs in adults.
-Mast cells accumulate in the skin, stomach, intestine, liver, spleen, lymph nodes, and bone marrow (where blood cells are produced).
+Systemic mastocytosis usually occurs in adults.
+Typically, mast cells accumulate in bone marrow (where blood cells are produced).
+Often, they also accumulate in the skin, stomach, intestine, liver, spleen, and lymph nodes.
 Organs may continue to function, with little disruption.
 But if many mast cells accumulate in the bone marrow, too few blood cells are produced, and serious blood disorders, such as leukemia, can develop.
 If many mast cells accumulate in organs, the organs malfunction.
 The resulting problems can be life threatening.

 Spots and bumps may itch, particularly if they are rubbed or scratched.
 Itching may be worsened by the following:

 Use of some drugs, including nonsteroidal anti-inflammatory drugs (NSAIDs)

 Consumption of hot beverages, spicy foods, or alcohol